govwiki/SingleAuditRepo/README.md

 pdftk.exe must be startable in dir_pdfs
 testing example in dir_pdfs via terminal on windows pdftk.exe file1.pdf file2.pdf cat output newfile.pdf

+## get_OR.py
+Script for downloading, renaming and filtering pdfs from the Local Government Audit Report Search, allocating the files to relevant folders, corresponding to catgeories based on Goverment Type, as described on website.

+### Installation
+The script was written for Python 3.6.3
+Dependencies can be installed by entering the following command pip install -r dependencies

+Fill in rangeFrom and rangeTo dates in the OR_params.txt file, to control results by date range.

 ## get_AL.py
 Script for downloading, renaming and filtering pdfs from Alabama Department of Examiners of Public Accounts, allocating the files to relevant folders, corresponding to catgeories based on the document entity.

 ### Installation
 The script was written for Python 3.6.3
-Dependencies can be installed by the following command pip install -r dependencies
+Dependencies can be installed by entering the following command pip install -r dependencies

 Fill in rangeFrom and rangeTo dates in the AL_params.txt file, to control results by date range.